Adaobi-Chuks/Calculator/README.md

 ## Installation
 To run this app locally, you can follow these steps:
 - Clone this repository
-- Open the project in your preferred text editor
+- Open the project in VSCode
-- Open the index.html file in your web browser
+- In the VSCode editor, click on the Go Live button in the bottom right corner of the window to start the development server
+- The app should now be running on a local server at http://127.0.0.1:5500/index.html

 ## Usage
-To perform a calculation, click on the buttons for the numbers and operations you want to use.
-The input field will display the numbers and operations you've selected.
-To clear the input field, click on the C button.
-To delete the last character, click on the < button.
-Keyboard support is also available, so you can use your keyboard to enter numbers and operations.
+- To perform a calculation, click on the buttons for the numbers and operations you want to use.
+- The input field will display the numbers you've selected.
+- To clear the input field, click on the AC button.

 ## Credits
 This app was built by Chuks-Aginam Adaobi.